 Landwasser Viaduct in Graubünden, Switzerland

 The Landwasser Viaduct is a six-arched limestone railway bridge built between 1901 and 1902.
-The 142 m-long and 65 m-high viaduct leads the Rhaetian railway line straight into a tunnel.
+The 142 m-long and 65 m-high viaduct lead the Rhaetian railway line straight into a tunnel.
 Aside from its remarkable appearance, the viaduct also amazed architects as it did not have a wooden falsework, unlike its contemporaries.
-Instead, there were three central pillars lifted separately using a hoist, and two cranes connecting the pillars lifted up the stones mined from the valley.
+Instead, there were three central pillars lifted separately using a hoist, and two cranes connecting the pillars lifted the stones mined from the valley.

 Viaduct de Cize-Bolozon in France